AdelEzz5/Arduino-DS18B20-Reader-with-Excel-Logging/README.md

 7. Wait for the message “Found X sensors.” (where X is the number of sensors found).
 8. Wait for the message “Writing to file…”.
 9. Wait for the message “Done.”.

-The data will be written to a file named “TEMP.csv” on the SD card.
+10. The data will be written to a file named “TEMP.csv” on the SD card.

+You can change the delay as your need.